Vibekilla/KillAllMumus/godot/PARITY.md

 ## Do not

 - Ship approximate Godot as default while draw/audio/UI diverge
-- Delete or replace `public/index.html` until GDScript is proven identical
+- Delete or replace `public/index.html` at all until explicitly instructed.
 - Enable `USE_GODOT=1` without running the full visual checklist on all 7 stages